quq99/quq99-site/content/blog/2019-0708/fritz.md

 So I can mimic the `HairSegmentationOnDeviceModel` and create an new class inherent from `ai.fritz.vision.imagesegmentation.SegmentOnDeviceModel`.

-The next thing is, I should tell the constructor the information about my model including input layer and output layer name, and input size.
+The next thing is, I should tell the constructor the information about my model including input/output layer name, and input/output size.

+I found that the constructor of `SegmentOndeviceModel` looks like this.

 ```java
 SegmentOnDeviceModel(String modelPath, String modelId, int modelVersion, MaskType[] classifications, String inputLayerName, int inputSize, String outputLayerName, int outputSize)
 ```

-I found that the constructor of `SegmentOndeviceModel` looks like this.

 So, my model class looks like this: